Martin-Zach/Mech105_Algorithms/README.md

 * Special Matrix

 These functions should work for any type of input that follows the guidlines stated in the indiviual README files inside each folder.
+These codes are not perfect and rather show my progression as a MATLAGB coder.